March 13, 2023

 How Can I Understand That The Program Is a Trojan Virus?

 Usually, Trojan viruses are spread as some self-made tools that an unknown programmer creates.
 Such applications are offered massively on various online forums or specific communities.
-People often trust the things posted in a subreddit they usually read, so it is easy to spread the viruses through such a channel.
+People often trust the things posted in a subreddit they usually read, so spreading the viruses through such a channel is easy.
 Of course, it is quite hard to understand if it contains a virus, but the chance of such a case is much higher for the mentioned types of programs.

-Another popular case is when the trojan virus is hidden inside the well-known tool.
+Another popular case is when the trojan virus is hidden inside a well-known tool.
 Such tools are KMS Pico and its variations, a wide range of keygens, and other things with slightly illegal purposes.
 They are usually spread on websites where many similar programs are offered.
-The program you get may have the declared functions and be just a useless shell, which releases the virus after being installed.
+The program you get may have the declared functions and be just a useless shell, which releases the virus after installation.

 Is It Possible to See That I Have a Currently Active Trojan Virus On My PC?

 In rare cases, you will detect the virus by the visible changes it does to your system.
-The majority of trojan viruses disable the Microsoft Defender so that you can catch the malware presence by this sign.
+Most trojan viruses disable the Microsoft Defender so that you can catch the malware presence by this sign.
 Nonetheless, many users disable Defender manually since it consumes significant amounts of RAM and CPU capacities.

-Another thing that indeed points to the virus presence is incredible performance decreasing.
+Another thing that indicates the virus's presence is the great performance decrease.
 This situation may occur when you have a ransom trojan or coin mining trojan.
 These viruses use your hardware power to conduct malicious activity, so you will likely feel it.

 Nonetheless, the only method that will give you a 100% result is anti-malware software usage.
 A well-designed antivirus with updated databases will undoubtedly detect the running trojan virus and stop it with no problem.
-It is pretty easy to change the trojan so much that it will be hard to recognize for antivirus engines, so the updates of detection databases are vital.
-Gridinsoft Anti-Malware may offer you the hourly updates of databases and 24/7 support that will surely help you if something goes wrong.
+It is pretty easy to change the trojan so much that it will be hard to recognize for antivirus engines, so updating detection databases is vital.
+Gridinsoft Anti-Malware may offer you hourly updates of databases and 24/7 support that will surely help you if something goes wrong.